north-numerical-computing/anymatrix/readme.md

 ## About

-`Anymatrix` is a MATLAB matrix collection with an interface to organize matrices into groups and sets.
-It provides commands to search for matrices by their properties and generate matrices by their unique IDs.
+`Anymatrix` is a MATLAB toolbox that provides an extensible collection of matrices with an interface to organize matrices into groups and sets and search for matrices by their properties.

-Currently, the built-in collection contains 142 matrices organized into 7 groups:
+Currently, the built-in collection contains 142 matrices organized into 7
+groups:

 * [contest](contest/private/Contents.m) - the CONTEST test matrix toolbox of random matrices from networks.
 * [core](core/private/Contents.m) - miscellaneous matrices.